 Over the years to follow, I’ve had several people inform me otherwise.
 I’ve had people tell me that I need to walk away from the Ryans because it’s not fair to them to have to see me alive and well, knowing that Paul is gone forever.
 My joys will cause them sorrows; my happiness will cause them grief.
 And I’ve had people tell me it’s disrespectful to my “real” family (I think by real they meant shared DNA) to continue calling Paul’s family my family.

 All of these comments have upset me to some extent.
-But I think that what’s upset me most in recent weeks is a conversation I had with someone at the UKBA who informed me that I have no legal claim to “family” in the UK.
-He informed me that, as far as the government was concerned, my marriage has been dissolved, which therefore dissolves my family ties.
-When I explained that my marriage didn’t end in divorce—that I was widowed—I was informed that it didn’t matter.
+But I think that what has upset me most in recent weeks is a conversation I had with someone at the UKBA who informed me that I have no legal claim to “family” in the UK.
+I was informed that, as far as the government was concerned, my marriage has been dissolved, which therefore dissolves my family ties.
+When I explained that my marriage didn’t end in divorce – that I was widowed – I was informed that it didn’t matter.
 As far as the government is concerned, I do not have family in the UK.